coyl7/MLB-baseball-analysation-with-generalised-linear-models/README.md

 This is a project using generalised leaner models to analyse datasets about baseball from the package ‘Lahman’.

-The project include data cleaning, data manipulation, and fitting appropriate models to discuss findings.
+The project demonstrated data cleaning, data manipulation, and fitting appropriate models to analyse results.